MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 - **Textures**: Number of textures in a 3D model.
 - **Texture size**: Number of pixels (in megapixels) across all textures in a 3D model.

-These definitions apply to 3D models within the Guides PC app.
+These definitions apply to 3D objects within the Guides PC app.
 These definitions might be different in other apps.

 If the 3D model exceeds the recommended limits for optimal performance on the HoloLens, a warning appears on the step.
 Make the necessary changes to the model.
-Learn more: [Optimize your 3D models](./3d-content-guidelines/optimize-models.md).
+Learn more: [Optimize your 3D objects](./3d-content-guidelines/optimize-models.md).

 ## Next steps